-Save the Edges will help inform, educate and spark change in the attitude towards keeping these edges natural.
+Save the Edges is helping to inform, educate and spark change in the attitude towards keeping these edges natural.

 Ditches and right-of-ways have been broken and farmed at an elevated rate in recent years.
 It’s not uncommon to see ditches farmed to within inches of the road grade.
-Further, corporate farming has led to larger fields, and many right-of-ways that at one time supported critical edge habitat on each side of the trail have disappeared.
+Further, corporate farming has led to larger fields, and many undeveloped right-of-ways, that at one time supported critical edge habitat on each side of a trail, have disappeared.
 When undisturbed, these strips of land provide a wide range of benefits to all Albertans.

 Our job is to help make the public, including the agricultural community, aware of the societal benefits of these edges.

 - Filter excess nutrients including phosphorous and nitrogen, preventing them from entering our rivers, lakes and groundwater systems.

 - Minimize overland flooding by storing, slowing and absorbing excess water, helping to protect roads, culverts and agricultural fields.

 - Store thousands of tons of carbon, preventing it from entering the atmosphere.